TaysirK/Writeup-Go-Tigers-/writeup.md

  <img src=img/18.png class="center">

-Looking at the code of "index.php", we find out that ther uspersafeWaf() function actually filters some statements like 'select' , 'order' ..
+Looking at the code of "index.php", we find out that ther suspersafeWaf() function actually filters some statements like 'select' , 'order' ..
 ```
 <?php
 ini_set('display_errors', 'on');